One, Inc. v. Olesen: Decision by U.S. Supreme Court

+Similar decision

 On the same day, the court issued a similar per curiam decision also citing Roth in Sunshine Book Co. v.
 Summerfield, which concerned the distribution of two nudist magazines.

+Impact

 One, Inc. v.
 Olesen was the first U.S. Supreme Court ruling to deal with homosexuality and the first to address free speech rights with respect to homosexuality.
 The justices supporting the reversal were Frankfurter, Douglas, Clark, Harlan, and Whittaker.
 As an affirmation of Roth, the case itself has proved most important for, in the words of one scholar, "its on-the-ground effects.
 By protecting ONE, the Supreme Court facilitated the flourishing of a gay and lesbian culture and a sense of community" at the same time as the federal government was purging homosexuals from its ranks.

 In its next issue, ONE told its readers: "For the first time in American publishing history, a decision binding on every court now stands. ... affirming in effect that it is in no way proper to describe a love affair between two homosexuals as constitut(ing) obscenity."